tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/reinvoice_from_project.rst

 Once the :guilabel:`Timesheets` feature is enabled, a :guilabel:`Project` drop-down option will appear below :guilabel:`Timesheets`.
-The :guilabel:`Project` drop-down option will automatically be set to a project that Odoo created for the Helpdesk team.
+The :guilabel:`Project` drop-down option will automatically be set to a project that CoquiAPPs created for the Helpdesk team.
 The tickets' timesheets will be stored in the selected project.

 Create a sales order